MSC Fantasia accidents and incidents

 |05 March 2009||Crew / Passenger Injuries and Overboards|

-On March 5, 2009, the vessel was docked and disembarking passengers in call port Palma de Mallorca Spain.
-At ~2:30 pm, strong winds caused its fore mooring ropes to snap.
+On March 5, 2009, the vessel was docked and disembarking passengers in call port Palma de Mallorca (Mallorca Island, Spain).
+At ~2:30 pm, strong winds caused its three forward mooring ropes to snap.
 When the bow drifted from the quay, one of the passenger gangways (telescopic bridges) collapsed into the water.

-During the incident, 1 passenger fell from ~50 ft / 15 m in the cold water and 3 of the crew plunged into the sea to rescue him.
+During the accident, 1 elderly passenger and and 3 crewmembers fell from ~50 ft / 15 m in the cold water, while 4 other crew plunged into the sea to help.
 The passenger sustained head injuries (hitting the ship on his way down) and was taken to a hospital ashore.
-The 3 crew suffered hypothermia and were treated at the ship’s infirmary.
+The 3 crew suffered hypothermia and were treated at ship’s infirmary.

 You can add more details on reported here accident or submit new / your own MSC Fantasia ship incident ("Cruise Minus" report) via CruiseMapper's contact form.